cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Laibson, David (2015).
 “Why Don’t Present-Biased Agents Make Commitments?” *American Economic Review P&P.* 105(5): 267-272.
 - Schilbach, Frank (2019).
 “Alcohol and Self-Control: A Field Experiment in India.”, *American Economic Review*.
 109(4): 1290-1322.
 - Casaburi, Lorenzo, and Rocco Macchiavello (2019).
 “Demand and supply of infrequent payments as a commitment device: evidence from Kenya.” *American Economic Review* 109, no. 2: 523-55.
-- Bai Liang, Ben Handel, Edward Miguel, and Gautam Rao (2021).
-“Self-Control and Demand for Preventative Health: Evidence from Hypertension in India.”
-Review of Economics and Statistics.
+- Bai, Liang, Ben Handel, Edward Miguel, and Gautam Rao (2021).
+“Self-Control and Demand for Preventative Health: Evidence from Hypertension in India.” *Review of Economics and Statistics*.
 - Brune, Lasse, Eric Chyn, and Jason Kerwin (2021).
-“Pay me Later: Savings Contsraints and the Demand for Deferred Payments” American Economic Review 111(7).
+“Pay me Later: Savings Contsraints and the Demand for Deferred Payments” *American Economic Review* 111(7).
 2179-2212.

 *Scarcity and Limited Attention*